Ethel Barrymore: Early life

 Barrymore was born Ethel Mae Blythe in Philadelphia, the second child of the actors Maurice Barrymore (whose real name was Herbert Blythe) and Georgiana Drew.
-She was named for her father's favorite character—Ethel in William Makepeace Thackeray's The Newcomes.
+She was named for her father's favorite character in William Makepeace Thackeray's The Newcomes.

-She was the sister of actors John and Lionel Barrymore, the aunt of actor John Drew Barrymore and grand-aunt of actress Drew Barrymore.
-She was also a granddaughter of actress and theater-manager Louisa Lane Drew (Mrs. John Drew), and niece of Broadway matinée idol John Drew Jr and early Vitagraph Studios stage and screen star Sidney Drew.
+She was the sister of actors John and Lionel Barrymore, the aunt of actor John Drew Barrymore and great-aunt of actress Drew Barrymore.
+She was a granddaughter of actress and theater manager Louisa Lane Drew and niece of Broadway matinée idol John Drew, Jr. and Vitagraph Studios stage and screen star Sidney Drew.

 She spent her childhood in Philadelphia and attended Roman Catholic schools there.

-In 1884, the family sailed to England and stayed two years.
-Maurice had inherited a substantial amount of money from an aunt and decided to exhibit a play and star in some plays at London's Haymarket Theatre.
-Ethel recalled being frightened on first meeting Oscar Wilde when handing him some cakes and later being reprimanded by her parents for showing fear of Wilde.
-Returning to the U.S. in 1886, her father took her to her first baseball game.
-She established a lifelong love of baseball and wanted to be a concert pianist.
-The years in England were the happiest of her childhood years due to the fact the Barrymores were more of a nuclear family in London than in the United States.
+In 1884, the family moved to England for two years.
+Barrymore's father exhibited a play and starred on stage plays at London's Haymarket Theatre.
+Returning to the U.S. in 1886, her father took her to her first baseball game, which established her lifelong love of baseball.